RobertPratley/labelKey/README.md

 # Label Key

+## *This plugin is in beta and does not work fully as intended.
 *This is a palette plugin for the [Glyphs font editor](http://glyphsapp.com/).*
 Adds a new palette to the sidebar displaying a user defined key for Glyphs' colour labelling.